WordPress/wporg-support-guidelines/faq.md

 ## Why did a moderator edit my post?

 Moderators will edit posts when it's required.
-If someone uses vulgarities, posts private information (like real names and emails), or otherwise violates the guidelines, we will clean up the post.
+If someone uses vulgarities, posts private information (like emails or passwords), or otherwise violates the guidelines, we will clean up the post.
 We also may edit a post to fix code samples, or correct a typo that completely changes the meaning of the post.

 ## No one's answered my post.
 Can I bump?

-No. [Bumping](https://en.wikipedia.org/wiki/Internet_forum#Bumping) (moving your own post to the top of the forums) actually is bad because it makes your post harder to find, and implies someone's replied and helped you.
+Please don't.
+[Bumping](https://en.wikipedia.org/wiki/Internet_forum#Bumping) (moving your own post to the top of the forums) actually makes your post harder to find for the volunteers, since it will look as if someone has already replied and tried to help you.

 We have a whole section for ['unanswered' posts](https://wordpress.org/support/view/no-replies).
-When you bump, you remove yourself from that list, which causes people to assume someone did help you out (or you solved the problem on your own).
+If you bump, you remove yourself from that list.
 The best thing to do is be patient and wait.
 Remember, this is a volunteer forum!

 ## How do I find my posts?

 A list of all posts and replies you've made can be found on you profile: `https://wordpress.org/support/users/YOURID/`

-All logged in users can click on the “Howdy, Your Name” link found on the sidebar for immediate access.
+When you're logged in, you can click on the “Howdy, Your Name” link found in the top bar for immediate access.

 ## How do I mark my post as solved?